haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen/index.md

 Alternatively redirect the output to a log file and send haddock3 to the background.

 As an indication, running locally on an Apple M2 laptop using 10 cores, this workflow completed in 7 minutes.
+On the laptops used for the BioExcel summerschool, the execution time should be about 9 minutes.